anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 ## Map properties

-RedBox has some properties that will be read and interpreted when loading a tile map.
+BaconBox has some properties that will be read and interpreted when loading a tile map.

 <table>
 <tr>